yoshiohasegawa/washington-hikes-api/README.md

 ## Description
 > This is a project folder for a Washington Hikes API.
-> This API handles basic REST request routes including GET, POST, DELETE and PUT.
+> This API handles REST request routes including GET, POST, DELETE and PUT.
-> The server is written using the Express.js framwork.
+> The server is written using the Node and Express.js framework.
 > This project uses Postgres for storing data and,
 > Knex.js for communicating with the database.
-> The one and only endpoint for this API is */washingtonhikes/api/hikes*.
 > In addition to the backend server that manages API routes, the project includes middleware
 > to serve static files to the front-end.
 The front-end is bundled using Webpack and,
-> provides a simple interface for the user to interact with the API, via a GET request.
+> provides a simple interface for the user to interact with the API.

 ## Information About the Data